root-project/root/docbook/users-guide/Histograms.md

 #### The ERRor Bars Options

--   `”E”` Default.
+-   `"E"` Default.
 Draw only error bars, without markers

--   `”E0”` Draw also bins with 0 contents (turn off the symbols clipping).
+-   `"E0"` Draw also bins with 0 contents (turn off the symbols clipping).

--   `”E1”` Draw small lines at the end of error bars
+-   `"E1"` Draw small lines at the end of error bars

--   `”E2”` Draw error rectangles
+-   `"E2"` Draw error rectangles

--   `”E3”` Draw a fill area through the end points of vertical error bars
+-   `"E3"` Draw a fill area through the end points of vertical error bars

--   `”E4”` Draw a smoothed filled area through the end points of error bars
+-   `"E4"` Draw a smoothed filled area through the end points of error bars

 ![The "E1" bars' option](pictures/0300002F.png)